 Researchers have warned that environmental changes such as air pollution and rising temperatures will continue to propel allergy levels to “epidemic proportions with reduced quality of life for patients, lower productivity, and increasing medical costs.”
-And the medical costs are nothing to sneeze at.
+The medical costs are nothing to sneeze at.
 Between medications, doctor visits and sick days from work, allergies cost Americans more than $3 billion each year.
 Worldwide, people spend $8 billion a year on allergy drugs alone.

 How Allergies Work